Crate Brewery Birthday Bash

 The new brewery is just across the yard.
 The decor is professionally shabby, just as their pub a few meters away.
 Along one of the warehouse walls is their new brew kit, which is far from shabby looking.
 It’s all clad in wood and looks expensive.
 It’s fenced in by a long rack of kegs and they’ve even set up a Ping-Pong table at the back.
 People were floating around with smiles on their faces, beer in their glasses, hungrily looking for the people handing out pizza.
 They also had a little bar area where they were doing tastings of their beer.

 Crate is very much a middle of the road brewery.
 They’re not in the game to make the most incredible beer in the universe.
-They don’t do any imperial styles, sours or barrel ageing.
+They don’t do any imperial styles, sours or barrel ageing, they just play cozino all day.
 You get the impression they create beer to please the masses, and in the process ends up not overly pleasing anyone.
 Their range consists of a lager, a bitter, a golden ale, an IPA, a stout and the new pale ale.
 All of them ok, but none of them close to being as good as some of the beer brewed by other London breweries.
 That said, the bar is extremely high at the moment.
 What they’re doing right though is taking a holistic approach to the experience of drinking beer.
 They’ve got an amazing location and an eye for creating a nice atmosphere.
 Their combination of beer and pizza is pretty much spot on.
 I’ve got friends I’d rather take here than traverse Bermondsey to get to Kernel.
 They serve as a soft introduction to the wonders of drinking good beer.
 They’re also branching out to offer their beers to people who wouldn’t necessarily come across beer like this.
 Crate is now being served at the Royal Opera House, and they’ve got plans to get in at festivals.
 So while their beers might be mediocre I’d much rather be downing one of their lagers at a drunken festival than the liquid that goes by the name of Foster’s.

 Another good thing with Crate is that they usually have a good selection of other breweries on offer.
 In the past I’ve enjoyed the brews of the likes of Buxton, Little Creatures and Kernel here, paired with a few slices of their most excellent pizza (did I mention how much I like their pizza).
 And although they’re extending their own operation I’ve been told they’ll keep pouring the beer of their contemporaries as well.